Authentication Methods & Creating an API Key

 Create an API Key via the UI

 Once you have created the Auth Method, you will be shown a screen with your Access ID and Access Key.
-Save this information in a safe place for use.
+Save this information in a safe place for later use.

 Create an API Key via the CLI

+Now, let’s create an API Key via the CLI.
 Run the command below from the terminal:

 akeyless create-auth-method -n [name]